lpm0073/edx.ginkgo/README.md

 The Open edX platform leverages a plethora of technologies, and this tends to be a formidable stumbling block for all of us, initially at least.
 For what it's worth, I know a lot about a few of Open edX's technologies, and almost nothing about everything else.
 Unlike the official documentation, this page attempts to assume as little as possible.
 Hopefully it helps.
 Good luck!

-Detailed instructions are available in this blog article, "https://blog.lawrencemcdaniel.com/open-edx-installation/"
+Detailed instructions are now located in this blog article, [Open edX Step-By-Step Production Installation Guide](https://blog.lawrencemcdaniel.com/open-edx-installation/)

 **Contributors are welcome.
 My contact information is on my web site.**